-When you decide it's safe to lift the hood, here's what you'll see:
+When you decide it's safe to lift the hood, here's what you'll see on the 8-valve engine:

-- 1. Coolant Recovery Tank
+- Coolant Recovery Tank

-- 2. Radiator Pressure Cap
+- Radiator Pressure Cap

-- 3. Electric Engine Fan
+- Electric Engine Fan

 An electric fan under the hood can start up even when the engine is not running and can injure you.
 Keep hands, clothing and tools away from any underhood electric fan.